adamoshen/adam-highlight-theme/README.md

 ---
 ```

-The `.theme` file should also be in the same folder as the Rmd file you are knitting.
+The `.theme` file should also be in the same folder as the Rmd file you are knitting otherwise the path to the `.theme` file should be specified.

 Example `.Rmd` file [here](https://github.com/adamshen1/adam-highlight-theme/blob/master/example.Rmd).